ILikeDogz/Rust_Watch_Project/README.md

 When programming an esp32 in bare metal Rust, something clear is that Rust is still a newer language, and as a result many esp32 features and support libraries, such as drivers, are incomplete or do not exist.

-The cargo.toml describes all the external libaries/crates used, while the lib.rs describes the internal files used.
+All software is located under the Watch_rs folder, The Watch_rs/cargo.toml describes all the external libaries/crates used, while the Watch_rs/src/lib.rs describes the internal files used.

 Included precompiled binary at esp32s3_tests.bin, can be flashed using esptools.